yaswaantr/Testleaf-pos/README.md

 # react-point-of-sale

-A simple point of sale application built using react &amp; node.js, yarn.
+A simple point of sale application built using react &amp; node.js, yarn..

 ## To run the current code in Development Mode